nikolanan/ICT-Strypes-Projects/complete-python-bootcamp-project-1/18_final_project_4/readme.md

 ![Travel Planner Screenshot 2](../18_final_project_4/images/4.PNG)

 This is the interface for adding a new airline (it is default from forms.py).
+The other interfaces are identical as only the fields are different.
 ![Travel Planner Screenshot 2](../18_final_project_4/images/2.PNG)